-Talk to your doctor or a specialist about your lung condition and symptoms.
-Ask if getting tested for NTM lung disease may be right for you.
+Remember to talk to your doctor or a specialist about your current lung conditions and symptoms, and ask if getting tested for NTM lung disease may be right for you.

-The clinical institutions listed below specialize in respiratory diseases, including bronchiectasis and NTM.
+Click to visit the clinical institutions listed below.
+Each specializes in respiratory diseases, including NTM.

 Chapel Hill, NC